jvanoosten/tidydataproject/README.md

 The raw data also included Inertial Signals data for both train and test but this data was not required in the final result therefore was not processed by the run_analysis.R script.

+The instructions state the program should run if the raw data is in the working directory.
+The script verifies the assumption that the data is there and downloads if it is not.

 Merging the training and test data